 A cookie to end all cookies, these big fat peanut butter oatmeal chocolate chip cookies are a mouthful.
 I was inspired to try these decadent treats after seeing the cover of my cookbook, Sally’s Cookie Addiction, for the first time.
-The glorious monster cookies gracing the book cover are loaded with M&Ms and can be found in Chapter 2.
+The glorious monster cookies gracing the book cover are loaded with M&Ms and can be found in Chapter 2 and have recently been added to my website.

 - Flavor: Ordinary chocolate chip cookies are buttery sweet on their own, but the peanut butter-chocolate pairing here brings a delicious decadence to these cookies.
 If this flavor pairing is a favorite, be sure to add these peanut butter chocolate cookies to your list, too.